 For this case the following things are done.

 A grid is constructed with the object in the real object in the background.
 The grid constructed could be made up of strings with equal sized grid boxes.
 The grid is basically made to define a surface where we are required to take measurements and sound intensity requires a known area in order to determine the sound energy flowing through it.
-Click here to see how the grid looks like.

 Sound intensity measurements are made normal to the surface in all the grid points available.
 This provides us with data for each grid which is stored.
-Click here to see how sound intensity measurements are made in each grid.

 These points can then be fed into the computer to give the detailed outline on hoe the noise intensity levels in the grid look like.
 The computer is made to generate a graph generated by joining lines through grid points having equal intensity.
 This is also called as sound intensity mapping.
-Click here to see how a sound intensity map looks like.

 What do we interpret from this map?
 This map gives us a basic understanding of from where the noise originates from in the vehicle.
 The map here shows the areas to be the engine and gearbox area in the motor cycle.